 The HHT Center of Excellence at Columbia University Irving Medical Center/NewYork-Presbyterian Hospital offers the highest level of care for patients with hereditary hemorrhagic telangiectasia (HHT).
 We are the only hospital in New York to be designated a Center of Excellence by Cure HHT.

-HHT is a hereditary condition of abnormal blood vessels which affects approximately one in 5,000 people.
+HHT is a hereditary condition of abnormal blood vessels and blood flow, which affects approximately one in 5,000 people.
+HHT is often misdiagnosed and is not well understood by many physicians.
 People with HHT lack certain small capillaries that normally connect arteries to veins.
 Without these capillaries in key locations, blood flows directly from the artery to the vein, causing very fragile vessels that may bleed or result in other problems.

 When the abnormal vessels are small vessels—such as those that occur in the nose, mouth, face and fingers—they are called telangiectasias.
 Large vessel abnormalities are called arteriovenous malformations (AVMs), and can be found in the brain, liver, or lung.
 Less often, they are seen in other parts of the body, such as the spine or the intestines.

-HHT is an autosomal dominant condition, which means that there is a 50% chance that the genetic mutation would be passed to each offspring.
+HHT is an autosomal dominant condition, which means that there is a 50 percent chance that the genetic mutation would be passed to each offspring.
 HHT has no association with gender or race.

 How is HHT diagnosed?

 HHT can be diagnosed genetically or clinically.
 If you have a family history of HHT, you can visit a genetic counselor, who will send your blood to a special lab which looks for the mutation known to cause HHT.
 The test is successful in identifying the gene in about 85 percent of cases.